Resource labelling

 Resource labels are flexible and compatible with any Corteza resource.

-If we want a resource to be able to use resource labels, it must conform to the pkg/label.LabeledResource
+If we want a resource to be able to use resource labels, it must conform to the pkg/label.LabeledResource interface.

-The core logic that works with the centralized label store is implemented in a dedicated package (pkg/label
+The core logic that works with the centralized label store is implemented in a dedicated package (pkg/label).

 Services can trivially include the package into the request cycle.